shashanth-devappsys/hadoop-docs/hadoop-basics/basic_commands.md

 </property>
 ```

-If you don't have the above configuration, the both commands below would delete the files permanently from HDFS without moving them to `.Trash` path.
+If you don't have the above configuration, both commands below would delete the files permanently from HDFS without moving them to `.Trash` path.

 ```bash
 hdfs dfs -rm -r /user/hadoop/tmp